 Tatton Park's Parkland

-Park's 2,000 acres of landscaped deer park, woodland, meres and
+Tatton Park's 2,000 acres of landscaped deer park,

-on horseback.
-The appearance of the parkland today owes much to
+The appearance of the parkland today owes much to the ideas of

-though there is evidence of habitation here during the Stone
+evidence of habitation here during the Stone Age.

 A deer park since 1290, Tatton's parkland is now home to herds